Thomas Telford School

-Thomas Telford School is a City Technology College in Telford, Shropshire and is sponsored by The Mercers Company and Tarmac Holdings Limited.
+Thomas Telford School is a coeducational, 11-18 City Technology College in Telford, Shropshire, England.
+It was founded by The Mercers’ Company and Tarmac Holdings Ltd.

+Opened in 1991, the school is one of fifteen City Technology Colleges established by the Department for Education, with the goal of providing expertise to students in science, technology, and mathematics.
+The school has remained a City Technology College since its establishment, making it one of the few institutions to retain this status after the expansion of the academy programme in England.

+The school is notable for its academic results, being the first state school in which 100% of students achieved 5 or more GCSE's between A* and C.

 History

-The school was founded in 1991 as the eighth of fifteen specialist CTCs set up to raise educational standards in inner-city areas.
+The school was founded in 1991 as the eighth of fifteen specialist City Technology Colleges set up to raise educational standards in inner-city areas.
 The catchment area includes Telford, Wolverhampton and the villages and suburbs in between.
 One of the school's initial main aims was to help relieve the under-performing schools in the urban areas of Wolverhampton.
 Thomas Telford School previously generated significant funds through the sale of its online curriculum content and qualifications sold through a subsidiary company TTSOnline Limited (Thomas Telford School Online Limited).

 In 2009, pupils from the school were chosen to construct Airfix models of planes and tanks, and to assist Top Gear co-host James May construct a life size model of a World War II Spitfire on the first episode of the series James May's Toy Stories.

+The school’s founding headmaster was Sir Kevin Satchwell, who led the school from its opening until 2024.
+During his tenure the school became known for its examination performance, extensive use of information technology and emphasis on attendance, behaviour and parental engagement.
+In the 2001 New Year Honours he was knighted for services to education.

+Ian Rawlings became Headmaster in 2024.